shields-ctr/svelte-loro/README.md

 What we really want is *not* to synchronize with a Svelte `Store`(since they use Svelte4's coarse, pre-compiled approach), but rather to synchronize with Svelte5's fine-grained, run-time `Runes`.
 These rely on Proxies to intercept mutations and invoke listeners.

 One approach might be to instrument both SvelteState mutations, and LoroDoc observers to replicate changes in each other.
 There are some difficulties with this;
- - Loro change transactions have an undocumented structure that would have to be reverse engineered to make analogous changes in the Svelte State's POJO using some JsonPath-like access
+ - Loro change transactions have an undocumented structure that would have to be reverse engineered to make analogous changes in the Svelte State's POJO using some [JsonPatch-like](https://datatracker.ietf.org/doc/html/rfc6902#page-4) access
  - Loro doc snapshots can be delivered as a current state, or state and delta's.
 We'd also need to replicate snapshots without clobbering the State rune's proxies.
  - We'd have to find some way to Proxy each Svelte state proxy, linking it to the corresponding document container or value.
-THis is less clear in my head since I have less experience with Js Reflection.
+This is less clear in my head since I have less experience with Js Reflection.

 Definitely non-trivial.
 Fortunately I found one of the winners of the 2025 Svelte Society's hackathon; [SyncroState](https://syncrostate.pages.dev/).
 It uses `Yjs` and not `Loro` which isn't too big a deal- Yjs was actually my first choice because the environment was older and more fleshed out, the main author is a well-respected researcher and open source contributor.